Facial Retraining – Neuromuscular

 Patients are instructed in symmetrical excursion of movements to reinforce the normal physiological response.
 Attempts to produce symmetrical movements initially include limiting excursion on the contralateral side.
 If the contralateral side is allowed to dominate, activity on the involved side could be diminished.46

-Action-Oriented and Cost-Effective Therapy
+Action-oriented and Cost-Effective Therapy

-Just as no surgical technique provides the patient with normal , synchronous facial movement, neuromuscular retraining cannot restore perfect function.
+Just as no surgical technique provides the patient with normal, synchronous facial movement, neuromuscular retraining cannot restore perfect function.
 However, these action-oriented techniques enable patients to “become their own best therapist”53, and assume control of their recovery resulting in improved physical function, increased self-esteem and satisfaction.54

 Treatment schedules are based on individual patient needs which vary widely.
-Factors such as motivation, compliance, need for sEMG feedback, and geographic location affect scheduling.
+Factors such as motivation, compliance, need for sEMG feedback, and geographic location affects scheduling.
 Treatment sessions may range from 2 hours per month (for local patients) to an intensive treatment session of 9-12 hours spaced over 3-4 days, every 6 months (for patients traveling a great distance).
 This differs significantly from a typical therapy schedule in which patients are treated on a weekly basis.
-A limited schedule can be maintained in a neuromuscular retraining program because the therapist provides educational rather than “hands on” treatment and the patient directly controls the practice of his or her own therapy program at home.
+A limited schedule can be maintained in a neuromuscular retraining program because the therapist provides educational rather than “hands-on” treatment and the patient directly controls the practice of his or her own therapy program at home.

 A patient may be involved in neuromuscular retraining for three years or longer.
 It has been estimated that the average ratio of home practice to supervised clinical instruction is about 20:1.38.
 Structuring therapy in this manner results in a cost-effective service delivery system that reduces the number of billed clinic hours while increasing the overall number of treatment hours.
 Patients return to the clinic periodically to refine movement patterns, learn new exercises, document progress and establish new treatment goals.